chromium/chromium/extensions/docs/testing_api.md

 #### Advantages
-The most obvious advantage to using `callbackPass()` and `callbackFail()` is that is eliminates the need for more complex callback management.
+The most obvious advantage to using `callbackPass()` and `callbackFail()` is that it eliminates the need for more complex callback management.
 In addition to keeping track of the callbacks, callbackPass() also automatically checks that there was no API error raised in the callback, obviating the need for a call to `chrome.test.assertNoLastError()`.
 This can lead to more succinct